What is a Green Event?

 Preparation can be tedious but we got you covered!
 Here's a day-of-checklist to help you run through everything again.

 We would love to highlight your office/department/organization for participating in our effort for a greener campus!
-If you have used our Green-Your-Event Guide and want to be featured on our social media platforms and webpage, send us pictures and a short blurb to [[sustain]].
+If you have used our Green-Your-Event Guide and want to be featured on our social media platforms and webpage, fill out this form.